greentic-ai/greentic-messaging/docs/cli.md

 existing ingress/egress/runner targets, proxies the fixture/test tooling, and now exposes a first wave of admin helpers.

+Secrets are now managed via the `greentic-secrets` CLI (ctx + scaffold/wizard/apply).
+Use `messaging-tenants` or `greentic-secrets` directly to seed credentials; legacy env/`./secrets` helpers are being phased out.

 ## Installation

 `cargo run -p greentic-messaging-cli -- <command>` from the repo root is the